-Our brand and reputation are also associated with our public commitments to various corporate environmental, social and governance (ESG) initiatives, including our goals relating to sustainability and inclusion and diversity.
+Our brand and reputation are also associated with our public commitments to various corporate environmental, social and governance (ESG) initiatives.
 Our disclosures on these matters and any failure or perceived failure to achieve or accurately report on our commitments, could harm our reputation and adversely affect our client relationships or our recruitment and retention efforts, as well as expose us to potential legal liability.
-In addition, positions we take or do not take on social issues may be unpopular with some of our employees, our clients or potential clients, legislators or government regulators, as well as members of the investment community or the media, or advocacy groups, which may impact our ability to attract or retain employees or the demand for our services.
+In addition, positions we take or do not take on these issues may be unpopular with some of our employees, our clients or potential clients, our investors, legislators or government regulators, as well as members of the media, or advocacy groups, which may impact our ability to attract or retain employees or the demand for our services.
 We also may choose not to conduct business with potential clients or discontinue or not expand business with existing clients due to these positions.